farwa98/IOSDevelopment/README.md

 # IOSDevelopment
-# Prework - Change Backround App
+# Prework - Change Background App

 Submitted by: Farwa Ameer

-Change Backround App is an app that changes the background color when the button is clicked.
+Change Background App is an app that changes the background color when the button is clicked.

-Time spent: 1 hours spent in total
+Time spent: 1 hour spent in total

 ## Required Features